bobalicious/amoss/HTTPCALLOUTMOCKS.md

     .byDefault()
         .respondsWith()
             .status( 'Complete' )
-            .statucCode( 200 )
+            .statusCode( 200 )
             .body( Map<String,Object>{ 'parameter' => 'value' } )
             .header( 'ResponseHeaderKey' ).setTo( 'value' )
 ```

-The above defines the full shape of the `HttpResponse` object that is returned whenever a callout is made, and the majority will be entirely self evident.
+The above defines the full shape of the `HttpResponse` object that is returned whenever a callout is made, and the majority will hopefully be self evident.

 ### `respondsWith().status( value )`